 - Homicide– Homicide is an umbrella term that covers a number of types of unlawful killings in Texas.
 If you are accused of causing another person’s death, you may be charged with criminally negligent homicide, manslaughter, or capital murder.
 All of these are felony charges that can result in years of incarceration.
 Contact The Law Offices of Ned Barnett right away to begin building your defense.

 - Domestic Violence– If you are accused of assaulting or perpetuating a violent crime against a family member, a current or former romantic partner, or a member of your household, then you may be charged with a domestic violence offense, which can lead to harsher punishments than is typical for the specific crime.
+You may also be accused of violating a Texas protection order.
 Learn more about domestic violence and its consequences from a Houston violent crimes lawyer.

 The Criminal Justice Process